C-Chads/tinygl/README.md

 * There is no stencil buffer.

+* Blending can't use alpha values. the rasterizer has no concept of alpha.

 * There is no mipmapping, antialiasing, or any form of texture filtering.

-* The only wrap mode is wrapping.
-You cannot change it.
+* No edge clamping.
+S and T are wrapped.

-* Lit triangles will use the current material properties, even if they are textures.
+* Lit triangles will use the current material properties, even if they are textured.
 If the diffuse color is black, then your textured triangles will appear black.

 * Lit textured triangles are smoothly shaded, irrespective of glShadeModel (Untextured triangles do not have this bug)